fr3shw3b/dripcalc/README.md

 ![dripcalc logo](/resources/logo-readme.svg)

-dripcalc is calculator for long-term earnings with DRIP network projects.
+dripcalc is a calculator for long-term earnings with DRIP network projects.

 dripcalc currently provides calculators for the DRIP faucet and DRIP/BUSD LP garden that give long-term views of potential earnings over a period of years across multiple wallets.